webrecorder/browsertrix/docs/deploy/local.md

 These settings can be changed in [charts/examples/local-config.yaml](https://github.com/webrecorder/browsertrix-cloud/blob/main/chart/examples/local-config.yaml).

 For example, to enable a default superadmin user, uncomment the `superadmin` block in `local-config.yaml`.
-An admin user with name `admin@example.com` and password `PASSW0RD!` will be automatically created.
+An admin user with username `admin@example.com` and password `PASSW0RD!` will be automatically created.
 Note that the admin user and password will not be reset after creation.

 ## Waiting for Cluster to Start